trevorgokey/besmarts/doc/fffit.rst

-Force field fitting
+Force Field Fitting
 ===================

-The most interesting application, and largely the application that inspired this package, was force field fitting with automatic chemical perception.
+The most interesting application, and largely the application that inspired this package, is force field fitting with automatic chemical perception.
 What this means is that we want the code to fit the force field parameters, but also find the best parameters that give the best fit as well.

 This example tries to split the parameter b4 from OpenFF 2.1.0 using a single molecule.
+The SMILES is "C1=CC=C(C(=O)Cl)O1" although we need a fully hydrogenated, indexed SMILES in order for the code to work (to match the xyz coordinates produced by a DFT optimization).
 The physical objectives to fit to are the geometry and forces from a DFT calculation using B3LYP-D3BJ/DZVP in Psi4.
 This example will first fit the physical parameters before splitting, and then try to find new bond parameters that are able to further improve the fit (only targeting b4).
 The physical parameter fits will only adjust the bonds, and so angles, torsions, non-bonded, etc. are all unchanged throughout the run.
 Furthermore, only the equilibrium lengths of the bonds will be modified.

 .. code-block:: python